-History was made here in 1928 when the theatre premiered Al Jolson's second film The Singing Fool - the first talkie to be shown in Britain.
-Talkies continued to be shown for the next year before the theatre returned to use as a live theatre.
+History was made here on Thursday 27 September 1928 when the theatre premiered Al Jolson's film The Jazz Singer - the first full-length 'talkie' to be shown publically in Britain.
+It was presented as the main feature in a programme of films presented using the Vitaphone system.
+The programme started with a couple of short films that showcased the versatility of this new 'talkie' system followed by a showing of The Jazz Singer.
+'Talkies' continued to be shown for the next year before the theatre returned to use as a live theatre.